By dentist Dr. Richard Mitchell

 The 2 most prominent temporary dental veneer providers by mail order are InstaSmile (based in the U.K., but ship internationally), and Shiny Smile Veneers based in Houston, Tx.
 I particularly like the website at InstaSmile - be sure to check it out, especially the before-and-after photos.

-(I have NO financial nor business connection with InstaSmile - I just like their product.)
+(I have NO financial nor business connection with InstaSmile or Shiny Smile Veneers - I just like their products.)

 BUT what if you're worried about taking an impression of your own teeth - Can you get Snap on Smile veneers at a dentist's office?